peterprescott/lit-review/md/blank.md

-to cluster the zip codes of the contiguous United States into eleven categories, each characterized by a cluster exemplar; thus achieving a quantitative way of identifying the 'typical American community' or 'Middletown', an idea first developed by @RLyndLynd.
+to cluster the zip codes of the contiguous United States into eleven categories, each characterized by a cluster exemplar; thus achieving a quantitative way of identifying the 'typical American community' or 'Middletown', an idea first developed by @RLyndLynd1929.
 @SSpielmanThill2008 used the *self-organizing map* introduced by
 @TKohonen1990 to analyze census tracts in New York City.
 @JCheshireEtAl2011 suggested that *consensus clustering*, using multiple